 Ensure excellent anti-malware protection.

 Implement secure data backup strategies.

-Critically review and update your important financial processes: An example Wire Transfers.
+Critically review and update your important financial processes: For example, wire transfers.
 Never send a wire based only on email request.
-Use other methods to validate authenticity of such requests, such as face-to-face conversation or phone calls to known telephone numbers, etc.
+Use other methods to validate the authenticity of such requests, such as face-to-face conversation or phone calls to known telephone numbers, etc.

-Implement security and compliance measures: This reduces the possibilities of hacking and prevent your organizational liability to phishing and spoofing issues.
+Implement security and compliance measures: This reduces the possibilities of hacking and prevents your organizational liability to phishing and spoofing issues.
 This may include: Enabling mailbox audit logging.

 Implementing DKIM and SPF policies: This ensures, for example, that the recipient organization using appropriate tools can detect if it gets an email from your organization's email address, but it is not coming from your mail system.